 Assemble:

 - Add the chicken, carrots and ¾ of the scallions to the bowl with the noodles.
 Pour the sauce over and toss gently to combine.
 Transfer noodles to a serving bowl or to individual bowls.
-Garnish with cucumber, scallions and sesame seeds.
+Garnish with cucumber, remaining scallions and sesame seeds.
 Serve at room temperature.

 Notes